syler11/MS2-Matching-Game/readme.md

 4. Once the port 8000 was serving the page was opened by clicking on the Open Browser tab.

 ### VS Code
-My personal preference is Code.
-What was used during this project opposed to MS1 when Gitpod was used.
+My personal preference is using VS Code which fasten up greatly the work compared to using GitPod.
 Once I have connected to my Github account all commit were pushed using VS Code.

 ### Email JS
 1. Create an account at emailjs.com
 2. In the integration screen in the emailjs dashboard, note your userid
-3. Create a
+3. Create an
  email service in the Email Services section and note the id
-4. Create a email template in the Email templates section and note the id
+4. Create an email template in the Email templates section and note the id
 5. Update the script sendEmail.js, method sendMail with your user id, email service id and email template id

 ## **8. Credits:**